ghomasHudson/Jellyfin-Auto-Collections/README.md

 - mdblist - e.g. [Top Movies of the week](https://mdblist.com/lists/garycrawfordgc/top-movies-of-the-week)
 - They Shoot Pictures, Don't They - [The 1,000 Greatest Films](https://www.theyshootpictures.com/gf1000_all1000films_table.php)
 - Trakt - e.g. [Popular Movies](https://trakt.tv/movies/popular)
+- Jellyfin API Queries - You make lists which match a particular filter from the [Jellyfin API](https://api.jellyfin.org/).
+See [#52](https://github.com/ghomasHudson/Jellyfin-Auto-Collections/issues/52) for some usage examples.

 Please feel free to send pull requests with more!